billyen33/SolarStippleLight/README.md

 ![charger](https://github.com/billyen33/SolarStippleLight/blob/main/img/charger.JPG?raw=true)

-## Mechanical CAD
+## Mechanical

+### CAD

 <p align="center">
 <img src="https://github.com/user-attachments/assets/87d82aa1-e939-448d-aed1-ec6c13aeaebe" alt="exploded" width="30%" class="center">
 </p>

 See the [CAD](https://github.com/billyen33/SolarStippleLight/tree/main/CAD) folder for the stl files needed for 3D printing (most parts are in PLA except for the [legs](https://github.com/billyen33/SolarStippleLight/tree/main/CAD/3DPrint/TPU), which are in TPU but can technically be done in PLA as well).
 The laser cut files' footprints (lines that need to be cut through) are in the [LaserCut](https://github.com/billyen33/SolarStippleLight/tree/main/CAD/LaserCut) folder, and the engravings can be added separately on InkScape after they are generated via [@matt215's instructions](https://github.com/matth215/Trichrome-Stipple-Light/blob/main/TSL_Preprocessing_Guide.pdf).
 I recommend printing the main enclosure box facing down with tree supports (enabled on build plate only) and 0.1 mm nozzle size, and the others can be done without support.

+### Details for Assembly

+The voltmeter's ON button (see Wiring Diagram) is super glued to the inside of the lid, and the button extension (in [CAD/3DPrint/PLA](https://github.com/billyen33/SolarStippleLight/tree/main/CAD/3DPrint/PLA)) is glued to top of the standard push button to make it pressable across the thick acrylic sheet (otherwise a pin or a pencil will be necessary to push it).
+The LED strips are stuck to the LED mount using the adhesive tape they come with, and the mounting piece adheres to the main box with Velcro strips so it can be removed later if necessary (can replace Velcro with hot glue if you don't want to make it removable).
+All of the holes on the main enclosure box uses M3 threaded inserts, and the two holes on the LED mount for the voltmeter uses M2.5 inserts.
+Be careful with how much super glue you add to the button to avoid getting it stuck, and super glue can also be used to keep the other components (potentiometers, switches, etc.) secured if a press fit is not enough (the threshold knob especially would be useful to glue onto the 1Meg potentiometer to prevent it from falling out).

+Happy building :)